Orange Park, Florida, Schools Offering Certificate Programs in Criminal Justice

 This crossover certificate program prepares corrections officers for transitioning to law enforcement positions through an intensive and limited-access program.
 Vehicle operations, patrol procedures and criminal investigations are some of the main areas of training that the program uses to help students make the transition.
-The program requires a total of 489 contact hours and 18 credits.
+The program requires a total of 518 contact hours.
 Students take courses covering traffic stops, crime scene investigation, patrolling basics and handgun training.
 All of the same application process requirements for the correctional officer certificate apply to this program with the exception of the COBAT; prospective students must take the Florida Basic Abilities Test (FBAT) instead.

 Law Enforcement Officer Workforce Certificate

 This program is designed to prepare students for work as police officers.
 Students are trained in constitutional and criminal law, court procedures, criminal investigations, civil disorders and firearms use.
-The certification includes 770 contact hours and 27 workforce credits.
-Fifteen of the credits earned in the program may also be used to articulate into the associate's degree in criminal justice technology at Florida State College.
+The certification includes 770 contact hours.
+Some of the credits earned in the program may also be used to articulate into the associate's degree in criminal justice technology at Florida State College.
 Students can expect to take courses in human issues, traffic control, patrolling, investigations and weapons training.
 Students can participate in two recruitment fairs each year, which are sponsored by the college and its local law enforcement partners.

 Incoming students must be 19 years of age, possess a valid Florida driver's license, pass drug screening, medical and physical tests, complete an interview and pass the FBAT to get admitted to the program.
 Students can also expect to go through background investigations and a polygraph test.